 I was born in the French speaking part of Switzerland and started learning the classical guitar at age 9.
 Later on I entered the Music Conservatory of Geneva but didn't complete my studies, having opted to join my parents on their migration to New Zealand.
 Since then, I have gained a Classical Guitar Grade 8, with Distinction, and a Performance Certificate in singing.
 I have been teaching classical guitar full time SINCE 2000.

 I have been a member of the New Plymouth Classical Guitar Society since 2003 and AM NOW the president.

 In 2010, I initiated the inaugural Taranaki Classical Guitar Summer School (TCGSS), www.taranakisummerschool.com

 The first event was held in 2012, and was a resounding success.
 Featuring some of the world's finest classical guitarists, this event brings together educators, students, professionals, amateurs, composers and luthiers, to New Plymouth for six days and nights of intense, fun and rewarding learning and guitar playing.
 I AM now THE coordinatOR OF this biennial festival.
-TCGSS held its 5th event in January 2020, celebrating 10 year in existence and looking forward to 2022.
+TCGSS held its 5th event in January 2020, celebrating 10 year in existence.due to covid restrictions, our next tcgss is scheduled for 2024.

 My thorough method of teaching builds a strong foundation which prepares the student for the higher grade.
 Topics covered during the lessons include musicianship, musical knowledge, how to practice, music reading, theory.
 The students develop their playing skills by exploring a wide variety of music, discovering the versatility of the classical guitar with solo and ensemble playing; ensemble playing is one of the best ways to improve musical skills such as keeping rhythm, playing without stopping, listening to others while concentrating on a part and making new friends!